hknutzen/Netspoc/language.markdown

 It contains any number of host definitions.

 Alternatively a network can be unnumbered.
-Unnumbered networks must have no host definitions at all.
+An unnumbered network must have no host definitions at all.
+It must be connected to at most two interfaces which all must be unnumbered.
 An unnumbered network must not be used in rules.

 ## Hosts